eldritch-theme/eldritch.nvim/README.md

   },
   sidebars = { "qf", "help" }, -- Set a darker background on sidebar-like windows.
 For example: `["qf", "vista_kind", "terminal", "packer"]` hide_inactive_statusline = false, -- Enabling this option, will hide inactive statuslines and replace them with a thin border instead.
-Should work with the standard **StatusLine** and **LuaLine**. dim_inactive = false, -- dims inactive windows lualine_bold = true, -- When `true`, section headers in the lualine theme will be bold
+Should work with the standard **StatusLine** and **LuaLine**. dim_inactive = false, -- dims inactive windows, transparent must be false for this to work lualine_bold = true, -- When `true`, section headers in the lualine theme will be bold

   --- You can override specific color groups to use other groups or a hex color